Wen Huyi

-Wen Huyi (born May 11, 1983) is a Chinese former footballer as a striker or midfielder.
+Wen Huyi (born May 11, 1983) is a Chinese football coach and former footballer as a striker or midfielder.

 Club career

 Yanbian FC

 Wen Huyi began his football career playing for the Yanbian FC youth team where he graduated to their senior team in the 2001 league season, however this was also the same season which saw Yanbian FC relegated to the third tier.
 Wen Huyi was one of several youth players who were immediately given their chance of first team football and they would eventually repay the club when they won promotion to the second tier in the 2004 league season.
 Despite having a personally poor season with the club he was able to help establish the team to a mid-table finish within the second tier, however Wen Huyi started to personally establish himself as the team's top striker during the 2006 league season when he scored twelve league goals and became the league's second top goalscorer.